Month: March 2010

 if( ok3 ) free3();

-This helps to avoid some nesting, but fails in tracking which function succeeded and which didn’t.
-That could be fine in some situation, but not in others.
-For example if you have to free some resources allocated in f2(), you have to know if f2() succeeded or not.
+This helps to avoid some nesting but fails in tracking which function succeeded and which didn’t.
+That could be fine in some situations, but not in others.
+For example, if you have to free some resources allocated in f2(), you must know if f2() succeeded.

 Conversely, the idiom below: